peterthiemann/uniqueness/kindly/popl20-rebuttal.md

 The results we present nevertheless garantee that full type inference is supported in the absence of existentials.

-> the paper would strongly benefit from more examples that explain why the type inference algorithm works the way it does.
+## Examples

-One such example is available for constraint solving in the Appendix B.1, but we agree that it should be extended and part of the main body.
+We strongly believe programming examples are essential to demonstrate and explain Affe's features, as highlighted in reviewer C's answer.
+We do agree that semantics and inference require more examples, one of which is already available in Appendix B.1.